Willa-Cather-Archive/annotonia-converter/README.md

 There are several aspects to this project.

 - `generate.rb` : matches annotations created with annotator.py with TEI, collects JSON annotations
-- `annotations.rb` : takes collected JSON annotations and outputs XML version
+- `create_annotation_tei.rb` : collects ALL annotations and outputs as TEI XML
 - `publish.rb` : marks ALL annotations in elasticsearch as "published", does not take args

 ## Initial Setup